xGentuso/PHPAssignment5/README.md

    - Submit the form using the **Add Technician Button** to add the technician to the database.
    - After submission, you'll be redirected to the Technician List page with the new technician included.

+### Manage Customers

+1. **View Customers**:
+   - Navigate to the Customer List page to search for and view details of customers.
+   - Use the **Select Button** to choose a customer to update.

+2. **Update Customers**:
+   - On the Update Customer page, edit the fields as required.
+   - Click the **Update Customer Button** to submit changes.
+   - You will be redirected back to the Customer List page with a success message confirming the update.

 ## Key Changes

-### Manage Technicians

 - **Password Hashing**:
   - Technician passwords are now securely hashed using `password_hash()` before being stored in the database.
-  - This enhancement ensures that plain-text passwords are never stored, significantly improving security.
+This enhancement ensures that plain-text passwords are never stored, significantly improving security.

 - **Improved Validation**:
   - Introduced both client-side and server-side validation for passwords.
   - Passwords must now meet strict criteria: a minimum of 8 characters, including uppercase letters, lowercase letters, numbers, and special characters.
-  - This ensures that all technician accounts are secured with strong passwords.
+This ensures that all technician accounts are secured with strong passwords.

 - **Error Handling**:
   - Enhanced error logging for easier debugging and maintenance.